ruby-concurrency/concurrent-ruby/doc/promises.out.md

     value!                               # => 4
 ```

-As `future` factory method takes argument, `then` method takes as well.
+As `future` factory method takes an argument, so does the `then` method.
 Any
 supplied arguments are passed to the block, and the library ensures that they
 are visible to the block.